Nasinu Gold retains title

-Nasinu Gold remains at the helm if the Digicel Punjas National Netball Championship.
+Nasinu Gold remains at the helm of the Digicel Punjas National Netball Championship.

 The side retains the title for the third year in a row, defeating Lautoka Stars 26-9 in the final at the National Netball Centre in Laucala Bay, Suva.